linkenwild/SleepCat-License-Translation-/README.md

 # SleepCat-License-Translation-
-This is a project intended to translate open source license from English version to Chinese version.
+This is a project intended to translate open source license from English language version to Chinese language version.